gshanemiller/reinvent/doc/kv_rpc_design.md

 It's a glorified way to pick a slot index. kSessionReqWindow doesn't seem to used for congestion, transport, or nexus.
 Specifically:

 * Q: What happens if the server's Session SSlots are full?
 A: This can't happen.
 Sessions have the same number of SSlots client and server.
 Clients choose a free slot in its session because it initiates work, and the server uses the same slot.
 If client slots are full, its queued.
-Provided slots used and disused together the client could send its SSlot index and be done
+Provided slots used and disused together the client could send its SSlot index without reference to kSessionReqWindow anywhere
 * Q: How does the server keep track of different RPC requests from different sessions?
 A: DPDK packets are sent per session per slot.
 Each packet per session per slot has a monotonically increasing sequence number (edited):

 ```